About

 Biography

-My academic foundation includes Wharton, a Villanova MBA, and the Bloomberg Harvard City Leadership Initiative.
-Those credentials matter, but they are not the reason organizations trust me.
-They trust me because I bring rigor, discretion, and follow-through to environments where ambiguity is high and consequences are real.
+My academic foundation is Wharton, a Villanova MBA, and the Bloomberg Harvard City Leadership Initiative.
+The credentials matter, but they aren't what makes people trust me.

 View Experience →